Don’t want to read the whole post? Here is our recommendation right away, if you want to read more continue below.

 - There’s no need for bags since ash particles go straight to the tank.

-- The clips on the vacuum’s lid become loose after constant use
+- The clips on the vacuum’s lid become loose after constant use, but this depends on how rough you are with the machine.

 - The hose and power cord are short